Home Mafia Locations Map

 Manhattan, New York

-On April 7th, 1972, mobster Joe Gallo was shot dead at this location on Mulberry Street in Little Italy, Manhattan.
+On April 7, 1972, three gunmen killed mobster Joe Gallo at this restaurant on Mulberry Street in Little Italy.

-It is believed that the Colombo family carried out the hit.
+It is believed the Colombo family carried out the hit.

 Paul Castellano's house